 Whenever you are writing a comparison/contrast paper (paragraph, essay, research paper), you need to plan it out very carefully on paper first.

-1. Write all the information about one of your topics in a list on one page.
+1. Write all the information about one of your topics on one page.

-2. Write all the information about the other topic in a list on another page.
+2. Write all the information about the other topic on another page.

 3. Then put them together in this order:

 ~~~2B. detail 2

 ~~~2E. detail 5

 3. All about topic B

 ~~~3B. detail 2

 ~~~3D. detail 4

 ~~~3E. detail 5